 - Passport and its copy

-- Certificate of Family Relations in English
+- Household Register (or Family Relations Certificate) in English

-- The latest certificate of income in English, issued by the tax office
+- The latest Certificate of Income in English, issued by the tax office

 - Employer's certificate and wage sheets for the last 3 months, if the sponsor works for a company; OR

-- Business Certificate , most recent Certificate of income and Tax return forms (issued by the tax office in English), if the sponsor is self-employed; OR
+- Business Certificate, most recent Certificate of income and Tax return forms (issued by the tax office in English), if the sponsor is self-employed; OR

 - A copy of the latest trade balance, business certificate and a copy of the company's articles of association if the sponsor is a legal entity (e.g. a company ...)